mozilla-l10n/localizer-documentation/src/webprojects/sumo.md

 ### How do I participate in the [SUMO l10n forum](https://support.mozilla.org/en-US/forums/l10n-forum)?

-To be part of the SUMO community, you need to [create a SUMO account](https://support.mozilla.org/en-US/users/authcontributor), which allows you to write in the community l10n forum and localize SUMO articles.
+To be part of the SUMO community, you need to [create a Firefox account](https://support.mozilla.org/users/auth), which allows you to write in the community l10n forum and localize SUMO articles.
 This is separate from the account used to log into Pontoon in order to localize SUMO product.

 ### Are there email communications when new strings are added?